brianhigh/research-computing/Security_Script.md

 * Part 4: Encryption
 * Part 5: Security best practices

 Part 1: Philosphies and Foundations
 ========================================

 Why Security?
 =========================================================

 So why is security in general a good thing?
 Some folks manage to form the impression that people who are enthusiastic about "security" are people with some control issues.
 While I'm sure you can find some security enthusiasts who might be described as "control freaks", a more fair picture is that mature security professionals are not interested in control anywhere near as much as they are committed to the pursuit of risk management.
-We'll come back to that.

 So we see security, and Information security, not as an control-freak end in and of itself but rather as a means of identifying and dealing with risk.

+You might still ask "What does security matter to me?
+Why should I care?"
+You don't have to work hard to identify examples of how security, or the lack of it, can have a profound impact on your work and career.
+We'll see a few examples in he next sections.

 Working for the CIA
 ===========================

-Information Security, often referred to as "InfoSec" uses a number a number of different frameworks to pursue its desired result.
+Information Security, often referred to as "InfoSec" uses a number of different frameworks to pursue its desired result.
 The most commonly-used InfoSec principles revolve around the triad "CIA", standing for confidentiality, integrity, and availability.
 There are more complex expressions of this concept but for our purposes will stick with CIA.

 Confidentiality should be really self-explanatory: only parties who should have access to information get it.